Skip to content

 return func_a()

-For references between scripts within the same script collection, the script collection ID can be ignored, and the abbreviated form starting with __ (double underscores) can be used:
+For references between scripts belonging to the same Script Set, you can omit the Script Set ID and use the abbreviated form starting with __ (double underscores):

 demo__script_b